boyter/cs/README.md

 The reason `cs` exists at all is because I was running into limitations using `rg TERM | fzf` and decided to solve my own problem.

+### Install

+If you want to create a package to install things please do.
+Let me know and ill ensure I add it here.

+#### Manual

+Binaries for Windows, GNU/Linux and macOS are available from the [releases](https://github.com/boyter/cs/releases) page.

 ### FAQ

 #### Is this as fast as...